OutSystems/docs-product/src/develop/ui/patterns/web/content/balloon/balloon.md

 # Balloon

-You can use the Balloon UI Pattern to display tooltip text in a pop-up on the UI.
+You can use the Balloon UI Pattern to display content in a pop-up on the UI.
 The Balloon UI Patterns is useful when you need to display additional information realted to a small on-screen element.

 ![](<images/balloon-image-6.png>)

 **How to use the Balloon UI Pattern**
-In this example, we add a Ballon widget to a screen that has 3 labels and 3 input boxes with their associated local variables already created.
+In this example, we use the Balloon as a tootip on a screen with a form.

 1. In Service Studio, in the Toolbox, search for `Balloon`.